Welcome to the TESF Network Plus

 We are looking to fund and support a balanced mix of exploratory, innovative studies and pilot projects within the four countries of India, Rwanda, Somalia/Somaliland and South Africa.
 Funding levels will vary from small (up to £10k), medium (up to £30k) to large (up to £100k) for projects lasting between 12-18 months.
 Proposals will be expected to show how the co-production of new knowledge will contribute to the TESF network’s objectives.

-Our call for proposals is now open for Rwanda, Somalia/Somaliland and South Africa.
-We hope to publish details on our call in India by end of February 2021.
+Our call for proposals is now closed for Rwanda, Somalia/Somaliland and South Africa.
+We hope to publish details on the call in India by mid-April 2021.